You Get the Credit – Operation at cost is part of the cooperative difference.

 Electric cooperatives aren’t like other utilities—you, as a consumer and a member own a portion of the business.
 And one benefit of that membership involves the allocation of excess revenue, called margins, in the form of capital credits.

 Electric co-ops operate at cost— collecting enough revenue to run and expand the business but with no need to raise rates to generate profits for distant shareholders.
 When Coos-Curry Electric Cooperative, Inc. (CCEC) has money left over, it’s allocated back to you and other members as capital credits.
-When the co-op’s financial position permits, the co-op retires, or pays, the capital credits to members in cash or as a bill credit.
-According to the cooperative's Bylaws, capital credits are retired based on first-in, first-out.
+When the co-op’s financial position permits, the co-op retires, or pays, the capital credits to members.
 Since 2007, CCEC has retired nearly $7.5 million in capital credits to members.

 Nationally, in 2010, electric cooperatives retired $626 million in capital credits to current and former members.
 Since 1988, co-ops have retired $9.5 billion, based on data from the federal Rural Utilities Service and the National Rural Utilities Cooperative Finance Corporation (CFC), the premier private market lender to electric cooperatives.